Prime Minister from 5 December 1972 to 11 November 1975

 Resignation from parliament

-After the ALP was defeated at the 1977 general election, Whitlam quit the party leadership and was succeeded by WG Hayden.
+After Labor was defeated at the 1977 general election, Whitlam quit the party leadership and was succeeded by WG Hayden.
 He resigned from parliament in July 1978.

 In 1978 Whitlam become a visiting fellow at the Australian National University.
 He later held visiting professorships at Harvard and Adelaide Universities.